chrisbrickey/firework-fun/docs/README.md

 ### Wireframes

-Original plans included a modal to overlay the main screen showing the user how to build a fireworks display, but I made the game more intuitive and condensed instruction into the labels for the buttons to allow users to start doing the activity with less reading or preparation.
+Original plans included a modal to overlay the main screen showing the user how to build a fireworks display.
+I made the game more intuitive by condensing instruction into the labels for the buttons.
+This enables users to start the activity with minimal reading.

 The single page of the app includes controls for selecting different fireworks, playing a customer show, clearing a custom show, playing a demo show, and muting/unmuting sound.